QuickBooks for electrical contractors: what it does well and where it falls short

 What QBO does well for electrical contractors

-What it is not built for
+What it's not built for

 What to look for in a QBO integration

-The real cost of manual QBO entry
+The real cost of re-entering everything manually

 Try Fieldwright